yathit/ydn-db/readme.md

 Use HTML files in the /test folder for getting started.
 These files are also used for debug development.

-Note, we use master track version of closure tools.
+Note: we use master track version of closure tools.
 Compiling with pre-build jar may encounter compile error.

+Note: precompile files are built by using custom compiler to strip debug messages.
+See detail on ydn-base/tools/strip_debug.txt.

 # Testing #